qiudaomao/DanMuPlayer/README.md

-# A ffmpeg player for tvOS TVML support DanMu based on SGPlayer
+# A ffmpeg based player for tvOS TVML support DanMu

 A front-end HUD similiar to built-in Player.